jb679/jb679/README.md

-Versatile technology professional with a passion for software engineering and innovative solutions.
-Skilled in building responsive web applications using JavaScript, React, and RESTful APIs, with hands-on experience in Python, SQL fundamentals, and cloud deployment (AWS Certified).
-Proficient in IT support, system administration, and cybersecurity, with expertise in network analysis (Wireshark, Splunk) and automation scripting.
-Adept at collaborating in team environments and quickly adapting to new technologies and frameworks.
-Eager to contribute to dynamic projects, delivering efficient, secure, and user-focused solutions.
-Let’s connect! 👋
+Tech professional passionate about software engineering and innovation.
+Skilled in JavaScript, React, Python, SQL, and cloud deployment (AWS & Azure).
+Experienced in IT support, system administration, cybersecurity (CompTIA Sec+), network analysis (Wireshark, Splunk), and automation scripting.
+Collaborative, adaptable, and eager to deliver secure, efficient, user-focused solutions. 👋

 <!--
 **jb679/jb679** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.